-The proposed fees for these items carry a comparatively lower fee of 25% lower than that of the principal surgeon.
-This fee structure is considered to allow for an equitable division of the fees between the principal and secondary surgeon to accommodate for the difficulty associated in remunerating for the aftercare provided by the principal surgeon.
+The proposed fees for these items is to be developed in consultation with the MBS Review Taskforce and should carry a comparatively lower fee than that of the principal surgeon.
+It is considered appropriate that consideration be given to a fee structure that allows for equitable division of the fees between the principal and secondary surgeon to accommodate for the difficulty associated in remunerating for the aftercare required.